mucommander/mucommander/package/readme.txt

 - File-search dialog is loaded with the previously selected search options instead of the default search options.
 - The wildcard characters '*' and '?' can be used within filenames in file-search.
 - Revert the bundled JRE on macOS to version 11.0.4 that appear to be more stable than 11.0.7.
+- Add the replace_jre.sh script that replaces the bundled JRE with the one of JavaAppletPlugin on macOS/Mac OS X.

 Localization:
 - Korean translation updated.